ricko2001/Genealogy-scripts/README.md

 # Genealogy-scripts and utilities

-updated: 2024-03-17
+updated: 2024-06-22

 These are scripts I've written to help my work with RootsMagic genealogy software.
 They directly access the SQLite database used by RootsMagic (RM) to store its data.

 Some are simple SQL in txt files, there are several Windows command files, and a number of Python scripts.

 The are tested only on Windows 11 x64 OS with Python 3x.
-Most have been tested only with RM v9 databases.
+Most have been tested only with RM v10 databases.
 I don't have a MacOS computer to test with, but I'd guess that most could easily be ported.
 Let me know if you have any results.

-"Released" means that-
+"Released" scripts means that-
 * I've included an .exe file version of the Python script so Python installation is not required.
-* Each release is version numbered.
+* The release is version numbered.
-* The ReadMe file is user friendly.
+* The ReadMe file has enough guidance for even a novice user.
 * All configuration is done through an ini file so the python code does not need to be changed.
 * All needed files are in a single zip archive for easy download.
 * I've done significant amounts of testing.